DataDog/chaos-controller/docs/network_disruption_prio.md

     <img src="../docs/img/network_prio/pod/3-1.png" height=280 width=650 />
 </kbd></p>

-For the disruption itself, the chaos-controller mark all packets leaving the (process associated with the) target pod with `classid` `2:2`.
-A filter on handle `2:` checks for this field and enqueues packets matching this criteria to class `2:2` which contains a qdisc applying the configured network disruption (in this case a netem delay).
+For the disruption itself, the `chaos-controller` marks all packets leaving the (process associated with the) target pod with `classid` `2:2`.
+A filter on handle `2:` checks for this field and enqueues packets matching this criteria to prio class `2:2`.
+This class contains a qdisc applying the configured network disruption (in this case a netem delay) to all enqueued packets.

 #### (Step 3) Divert traffic